Electra Woman and Dyna Girl: Unaired WB television pilot

 The WB Television Network commissioned a pilot for a new version of the show in 2001 starring Markie Post as Electra Woman and Anne Stedman as Dyna Girl.
 The new series was written in the form of a cynical parody of the original show – and the superhero genre in general.
 It was set 25 years after the original series, with a retired Electra Woman brought back into action by a fan who ends up becoming the new Dyna Girl.

 The pilot portrayed Electra Woman as a disillusioned, bitter, sexually promiscuous, chain smoking alcoholic, much in contrast to the character's original portrayal.
 In the pilot, Electra Woman had been married and divorced since the end of the original series, her husband having left her for the original Dyna Girl, taking her bank account and car and leaving her as trailer trash.
 Although the pilot was shot, the series was not picked up.

 The pilot omits the character of Frank Heflin, but includes an in-joke reference to Norman Alden, who had portrayed him in the original.
 The university's alumni function is attended by Aquaman, whose character voice Alden had provided on the Super Friends animated series.

 Web series

 YouTube personalities Grace Helbig and Hannah Hart starred in a reboot of the original series.
-The show, produced by Tim Carter and Tomas Harlan through their Contradiction shingle, was directed by Chris Marrs Piliero and shot in Vancouver during February and March 2015.
+The show, produced by Tim Carter and Tomas Harlan through their Contradiction shingle, was directed by Chris Marrs Piliero and shot in Vancouver, B.C. during February and March 2015.

 Electra Woman and Dyna Girl was digitally released by Fullscreen through its streaming platform as a series of eight 11-minute webisodes in April 2016.
 It was released on all major platforms on June 7, by Legendary Digital Studios and Sony Pictures Home Entertainment.
 A DVD version was released in late July through Sony Pictures Home Entertainment.